jrmsweitzer/PageObjectFrameworkCSharp/README.md

 file.

+*** USE NUNIT WHEN WRITING YOUR TESTS!
+THERE IS A BUG WHERE THE TESTS WON'T
+    CLOSE IF USING VISUAL STUDIO'S TESTING FRAMEWORK! ***

 I hope you enjoy using this Framework!
 If you have any questions/comments/concerns, feel free to email me at jsweitzer@catalystitservices.com!